microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-change-notifications-overview.md

 The above Outlook resources also support subscribing to lifecycle notifications.
 Lifecycle notifications are needed in case your app gets their subscriptions removed or misses some change notifications.
 Apps should implement logic to detect and recover from the loss, and resume a continuous change notification flow.
 To learn more, see [subscribing to lifecycle notifications](webhooks-lifecycle.md).

 ### Keep track of subscription lifetime
-Make sure to renew a subscription before it expires.
+Make sure to extend a subscription before it expires.
 The maximum lifetime for a subscription without Outlook resource data is 4320 minutes (under 3 days), and 1 day with resource data.

 You can [renew a subscription](/graph/api/subscription-update) until you get permissions to access the resource.